-The second general stage of the opposition strategy began about three given real support. months ago by the holding of an open Incredible though conference of the opposition in Pittschairman and Pat Toohey is secre- gives the miners the first real ray tary.
-This is based upon an open of hope. struggle against the Lewis machine To win the strike the opposition is They were held openly notwithstand-to force it out of control of the union working on the following general ing threats from the misleaders of the tion.
-The typical opposition slogans of this period are: "Lewis Must Go" "Miners, Take Control of Your and Union."
+The second general stage of the opposition strategy began about three months ago by the holding of an open conference of the opposition in Pittsburgh and the definite formation of National Save-the-Union \mathbf{the} Committee, of which John Brophy is chairman and Pat Toohey is secretary.
+This is based pon an open struggle against the Lewis machine to force it out of control of the union and thus bring about, through the instrumentality of the left-wing and Progressives, the adoption of the policy necessary to save the organization.
+The typical opposition slogans of this period are: "Lewis Must Go" and "Miners, Take Control of Your Union".